perschi/perschi.github.io/_drafts/Information-Leakage-In-Batch-Normalization.markdown

 > care to prevent information leakage in
 > some contrastive learning algorithms ([Chen et al., 2020][chen-20]; [He et al., 2020][he-20])"

-This statement and the arguments in the references made me wonder, how severe this information leakage in batch normalization really is.
+This statement and the arguments in the references made me wonder, how severe this information leakage in Batch Normalization is.
 To investigate the leakage, I conduct some small experiments to find out what could be possible.

 ## The Inputs of Others